In this guide we’ll take a look at the best rotary washing lines.

 When choosing the best rotary washing line look for one that is well built from good quality materials.
 This will make sure it is sturdy enough to withstand windy weather, so your washing won’t end up on the ground!

-Rotary washing lines are usually easy to put up and down, but some are lighter and smoother than others.
+The best rotary washing line will be easy to put up and down, but some are lighter and smoother than others.
 You will need to install a ground socket to hold your dryer.
 These can either be positioned directly into the soil or concreted in.

 How do I install a rotary washing line?